cetotos/PolyDroid3/README.md

 ## Contributing

-Contributing guides are currently in work in progress
+Contributing guides are currently a work in progress.

 Meanwhile, you can join the [Polytoria Contributors](https://discord.gg/HUgEE9FhSU) Discord server if you have any questions!